-CAP TREE PLANTING SPRING 2021
+CAP TREE PLANTING SUMMER 2021

 Alladale is a key site for re-wilding.
 It forms part of the great Caledonian Forest which once covered most of Scotland and was filled with historic Scots pine and beautiful broadleaf trees.
 Centuries of tree felling for timber and farmland has meant this vast forest has been reduced to just 1% of its former range.

 Between 2009 and 2012 Paul Lister, owner of Alladale, completed phase one of a project to re-forest the land by planting 920,000 saplings within the estate’s 23,000 acres.
 Phase two of this project to plant a further 2,000 acres with trees is currently underway.
-This is where donations made to CAP will go this planting season.

 The regeneration of Alladale’s woodland has paved the way for the successful re-introductucion of red squirrels & wild cat to the area.
 Details and clips can be seen here.
 Paul Lister is hoping to be the first location in the UK to re-introduce wolves.

 Aspen is an important species within the broadleaf component of the Scottish pinewood and the hope of our planting partners at Mossy Earth is to plant 10,000 trees over the next five years.
 The aim is to help restore the natural diversity of Alladale’s woodlands, to establish a favourite food source for beavers in the event of a future reintroduction and to boost the conservation of this nationally important keystone species.